lorenzo7741/copula/README.md

 # Copula Repository
-Repo with multivariate copula classes and calibration methods The Repo contains:
+Repo with a multivariate copula class and calibration methods.
+The Repo contains:
-- A class MetaGaussianMultivariate: Class for a multivariate meta-gaussian copula random variable.
+- A class **MetaGaussianMultivariate**: class for a multivariate meta-Gaussian copula random variable.
 The class provide functions to fit and simulate these kind of copulas
-- fx_rates_application: an application of the MetaGaussianMultivariate class to the pair of exchange rates $/£ and £/€.
+- **fx_rates_application**: an application of the MetaGaussianMultivariate class to the pair of exchange rates $/£ and $/€.

 ## An application of Multivariate Meta-Gaussian Copula Model for Log Returns of exchange rate USD/GBP and USD/EUR
 This is an example of how a meta-Gaussian copula can be fitted to a pair of prices that shows a correlation and a fat-tails effect.
 This specific example was build on two historical series: the exchange rate $/£ and the exchange rate $/€.
 The historical series are provided by FRED Federal Reserve Economic Data (FRED), that is a database maintained by the Research division of the Federal Reserve Bank.
-The code is all available in fx_rates_application.py Let's see the procedure:
+The code is all available in fx_rates_application.py.
+### Procedure
 These are the prices:
 ![alt text](https://github.com/lorenzo7741/copula/blob/pp/plot/rates_hist.png?raw=true)
 This is a scatter plot of the log returns and a compareson between each ECDF and its